matheuspuchinques/matheuspuchinques/README.md

   - I am 17 years old, currently living in Brazil.
 I have fluency in English and have been studing Python, HTML5, CSS3, Dart and Flutter.

   - I enjoy playing games!
-I believe that our personal interests contribute a lot to how we interpret of things and problem-solving.
+I believe that our personal interests contribute a lot to problem-solving and to how we interpret the world.
 </details>